 Internet, E-mail and Instant Messaging

 Instant messaging or Internet-enabled devices are not allowed at camp.
-These devices include pagers, game devices or cameras with cellular, Wi-Fi, e-mail or messaging capability, such as the Nintendo DS, PlayStation Portable, iPod touch, iPad, e-readers like the Kindle or Nook, Internet-enabled cameras (with either Wi-Fi or 3G) like the Samsung Galaxy Camera or Internet-enabled smart watches.
+These devices include pagers, game devices or cameras with cellular, Wi-Fi, e-mail or messaging capability, such as the PlayStation Portable, iPod touch, iPad, e-readers like the Kindle or Nook, Internet-enabled cameras (with either Wi-Fi or 3G) like the Samsung Galaxy Camera or Internet-enabled smart watches. iPod Nanos or Shuffles and MP3 players such as SanDisk Clip devices with no communication have always been permitted at camp.
+Certain music devices with very limited Internet communication are also permitted, including the Mighty Vibe Player and Campfire Player.
+As new devices are developed we will continue to review and update this information for you.

 We believe that many forms of technology enhance your daughters’ summer experience and safety; however, we feel that even the possession of a cell phone can prevent your daughter from feeling truly independent and undermines her ability to gain self-reliance and to build coping skills.
 Of course, cell phones are also easily lost.
 Furthermore, at another camp a friend of a camper called to send condolences for a recent death in the camper’s family.
 At the same time the parents of the camper were on their way to camp to explain the loss to their daughter in person.
 The situation was made far more difficult for the camper because of the cell phone call.
 We will always make telephones available both for emergencies and for regularly scheduled appointments, and parents should always feel comfortable in calling camp Directors or Area Heads at any time.